souvik-03-07-2001/10websites-design-to-html-css/README.md

 I took on a challenge to completed 10 Websites from Design to HTML/CSS while streaming everything on [Twitch](https://twitch.tv/florinpop17).

-Here are the websites I've built:
+Here are the websites that I've built:

 -   Automotive Car
 -   Restaurant Food